 AO STB Hardware and OS

-does not impose specific requirements on AO STB HW and OS, the AO is free to choose any type of STB HW or OS as long as the overall solution can support the complete set of requirements for the ROTV/AIDTV.
+Wyre does not impose specific requirements on AO STB HW and OS, the AO is free to choose any type of STB HW or OS as long as the overall solution can support the complete set of requirements for the Wyre ROTV/AIDTV.

 AO STB Middleware

-The middleware typically supports a number of common platform services that can be accessed by the Business Logic Layer (BLL).does not impose specific requirements on middleware; the AO is free to choose any type of STB middleware as long as the overall solution can support the complete set of requirements for the ROTV/AIDTV.
+The middleware typically supports a number of common platform services that can be accessed by the Business Logic Layer (BLL).Wyre does not impose specific requirements on middleware; the AO is free to choose any type of STB middleware as long as the overall solution can support the complete set of requirements for the Wyre ROTV/AIDTV.

 AO STB Business Logic Layer

-The Business Logic Layer (BLL) typically supports the applications that run on the STB, like EPG, User Preferences settings, Recording functions, Reminders, etc…does not impose specific requirements on the BLL; the AO is free to choose any type of BLL as long as the overall solution can support the complete set of requirements for the ROTV/AIDTV.
+The Business Logic Layer (BLL) typically supports the applications that run on the STB, like EPG, User Preferences settings, Recording functions, Reminders, etc…Wyre does not impose specific requirements on the BLL; the AO is free to choose any type of BLL as long as the overall solution can support the complete set of requirements for the Wyre ROTV/AIDTV.

 AO STB User Interface Layer

-The User Interface Layer (UIL) defines the way the customer can interact via its RCU with the applications offered by the service.does not impose specific requirements on the UIL; the AO is free to choose any type of UIL as long as the overall solution can support the complete set of requirements for the ROTV/AIDTV.
+The User Interface Layer (UIL) defines the way the customer can interact via its RCU with the applications offered by the service.Wyre does not impose specific requirements on the UIL; the AO is free to choose any type of UIL as long as the overall solution can support the complete set of requirements for the Wyre ROTV/AIDTV.

 AO STB Conditional Access (CA) subsystem Functional Requirements